A Penguin, Random House Prompt

 Sam Bludgers, had been the superintendent of these luxury offices for ten years now and he had seen many situations of dire emergency in the past.
 However, he had never had to inform clients that the building would have to close for a while.
 There had always been a temporary solution to every unforeseen emergency in the past.

-Stephen Hobbs was close to blowing his mind with worries about the business and the last thing he needed was to lose a day’s work because of the frailty of the buildings infrastructure.
+Stephen Hobbs was close to blowing his mind with worries about the business and the last thing he needed was to lose a day’s work because of the frailty of the infrastructure of the building.
 Unfortunately, he could see no way out of this situation.

 ‘OK Bludgers, We’ll have to call it a day and close the office.
 There’s no way we can continue working under these conditions.
 I will obviously be taking further advice on this loss of income.
 I realize it’s not your fault.’